rccordell/s25bl/assessment.md

 ## Incomplete grades

-Students must initiate an incomplete request by __contacting the instructor.
-The instructor and student must agree on a due date for completion of coursework.__ The student must fill out the Incomplete Form and get it signed by the student, the instructor, and the student's academic adviser.
+Students must initiate an incomplete request by **_contacting the instructor_.
+The instructor and student must agree on a due date for completion of coursework.** The student must fill out the Incomplete Form and get it signed by the student, the instructor, and the student's academic adviser.

 A request for an incomplete grade is most often granted to students encountering a medical emergency or other extraordinary circumstances beyond their control.
 Students must request an incomplete grade from the instructor.
 The instructor and student will agree on a due date for completion of coursework.
 The student must submit an Incomplete Form signed by the student, the instructor, and the student&#39;s academic advisor to the front office: [https://uofi.app.box.com/s/sx7arobhr0gfw12teaetmp1qq32ifdrd](https://uofi.app.box.com/s/sx7arobhr0gfw12teaetmp1qq32ifdrd)

 Please see the Student Code for full details: [http://studentcode.illinois.edu/article3/part1/3-104/](http://studentcode.illinois.edu/article3/part1/3-104/)